Finalists in the 2011 Wendland Memorial: Winners

 The 2011 Wendland Memorial featured three teams, with each

 team playing one game against each of the other two.
-A draft was held to
+A draft was held to determine

-would have some tough competition.
+tough competition.

-Play began on Saturday, November 26, with Aiken (Kopald's team) facing
+Play began on Saturday, November 26, with Aiken (Kopald's team) facing Bit

-injured his knee after the left crank arm fell off his bike.
-Wesley Bryan
+after the left crank arm fell off his bike.
+Wesley Bryan scored on the ensuing

-scored on the ensuing play, giving Bit o' View a 4-0 lead, which stood as
+play, giving Bit o' View a 4-0 lead, which stood as the score at the end

-the score at the end of the first chukker.
-Kopald continued to play, but
+of the first chukker.
+Kopald continued to play, but was limited to basically

-was limited to basically playing goalkeeper due to his lack of mobility.
+playing goalkeeper due to his lack of mobility.

 Aiken mounted a bit of a comeback in the second chukker, with George Galvan